Gum Disease: Symptoms and Causes you should know

 Symptoms of Gum disease

-The most common symptoms of gum disease include:
+The most common symptoms of this disease include:

 - Gum bleeding during brushing and flossing